Welcome to 2018 AT Congress ®

 We are still working to finalize our special Keynote speaker for our closing day August 4th.
 Stay tuned!

 Within our Alexander Community for Plenary Speakers we have Joan Schirle (Performance), Ted Dimon, Ph.D.
 (Education), and Dr. Rajal Cohen (Science).
-We will also be having 2 days of Panel Discussions in the fields of Science, Education, Performance, and Business, which will be both insightful and informative.
+We will also be having two days of Panel Discussions in the fields of Science, Education, Performance, and Business, which will be both insightful and informative.

 Since the first International Congress held in 1986, more than thirty years ago, not only have we grown as a worldwide community but also the world around us has developed in leaps and bounds providing overwhelming evidence of the increasing value of the Alexander Technique.